TheMagoo73/kube-demo/README.md

 Now we have the Hello-World app fully functional app in Kubernetes - yay!
 The only problem is the nothing outside the Kubernetes cluster can talk to it...

 To fix this we need to set up an ingress service, so the outside world can talk to it.
+If you're running MiniKube you get an NGINX based ingester in the box, but you'll probably need to turn it on using the command

+`minikube addons enable ingress`

+If your using cloud provides, the ingress script should trigger a regular load balancer to be created and configured.

 Time to run

 * ingress.yaml

+From the Kubernetes dashboard, and find out what the IP of the ingress service is.
+Add a mapping from helloworld.io to the ingress IP in your hosts file, fire up a browser and head to `helloworld.io`, and see the power of the Hello-World app running in Kubernetes!